-When using a self storage unit, there are generally two types of renters: short-term, which is storing for 3 months or less; and long-term storage, which is storing for longer than 3 months.
-Regardless of whether you use a storage unit for 2 months or 2 years (or longer), there are some steps you should take for maintaining your storage unit to keep your valuables safe.
+There are generally two types of renters: short-term, storing for 3 months or less; and long-term, storing for longer than 3 months.
+Regardless of whether you use a storage unit for 2 months or 2 years (or longer!), there are some steps you should take for how to pack and maintain your self storage unit to keep your valuables safe.

 If you are a long-term storage user, it is crucial to protect your items for future use and to plan for all seasons of weather and all ranges of temperatures.
 The first step is ensuring you select the correct long-term storage unit type and size for your needs, taking into consideration the time of year you are storing and how long you plan to keep your stuff in storage.
 Ask yourself, “Will I be storing over the hot summer or cold winter months?”, or “Will I be storing year round through all seasons?”

 If you will have your storage unit during the heat of summer (June-September) and you are planning to store sensitive electronics or valuable furniture, you should opt for the temperature control storage unit.
 These units keep the temperature at a range of 55-80 degrees all year, which will protect your items from damage caused by extreme temperatures.

 If you are storing over the colder months (October-April) and you are planning to store extra clothes and your summer items (like pool toys and rafts, bikes, rollerblades, kayaks, patio table, and chairs, etc.), then you can choose a drive-up or interior access storage unit.
 These items will typically not be affected by extremely cold temperatures.

 If you are a short-term storage user, depending on the time of year, you may be able to get away with selecting any available storage unit!
 If you are storing for just a month or two, and it is Spring or Fall, most items will be fine in a drive-up or interior access storage unit.
 During these seasons, the temperatures are usually fairly mild and damage from the extremes is unlikely.